• Skip to primary navigation

 It starts with the duxelles, which is a mix of finely chopped mushrooms, shallots, garlic, and thyme.
 It is sautéed in a skillet until it forms a paste that will coat the roast.

-The mushroom duxelles adds a ton of flavor and really is the key to a good Wellington.
-Once your duxelles is ready, set aside and prepare the roast.
+The mushroom duxelles add a ton of flavor and really are the key to a good Wellington.
+Once your duxelles are ready, set aside and prepare the roast.

 To make the roast, you combine all the ingredients in the bowl of a food processor and pulse until you get a paste.
-Don't process too long though, you want to keep some texture.
+Don’t process it too long, though; you want to keep some texture.
 Once this is done, transfer to a large mixing bowl.
 At this step, you can be creative and tweak the recipe a bit by adding a handful of raisins, cranberries, pecans, or walnuts for more flavor and some crunchiness.

-This Wellington roast is perfect for the holidays, it's festive, flavorful and is even more delicious served with gravy, asparagus and mashed potatoes on the side.
-It's the ultimate holiday dish!
+This vegan seitan Wellington roast is perfect for the holidays.
+It’s festive, flavorful, and even more delicious served with gravy, asparagus, and mashed potatoes on the side.
+It’s the ultimate holiday dish!

 Let me know in the comments if you try this recipe!